 The theme of Veganuary is heavily focused on dietary changes.
 There are so many more areas to a vegan lifestyle that get swept under the carpet.
 Instead of solely focusing on diet, being a vegan is also about using vegan make-up, household goods and clothing.
 You'd be surprised to know some of the most common personal care and household products contain animal by-products and are tested on animals.
 Not only is animal testing an ethical issue, but the materials in cosmetics, cleaning products and even our clothing are choking our planet.
 The packaging also sends millions of pounds of single-use or non-recyclable materials to the landfills and our fragile oceans.
 Livestock and produce are affected by the contaminated soil and the cycle keeps on going.

 Choose vegan and cruelty-free products and look for independent certifications that validate their vegan status.
-Luckily, there are enough brands that offer vegan options for shoes (Veja), bags (Stella McCartney), women's clothing (People Tree), men's fashion (Brave Gentleman) and try our favourite Wearth London to get vegan toiletries and household supplies.
+Luckily, there are enough brands that offer vegan options for shoes (Veja), bags (Stella McCartney), women's clothing (People Tree), and men's fashion (Brave Gentleman).

 Choose vegan and plastic-free